 - Output of tapes.exe tool from Tape Detection Tools.

-- Collect System Report from the machine in question: see instruction for Acronis Backup 11.7/11.5 Generating System Report, if this fails for any reason, you can use this AcronisInfo Utility.
+- Collect System Report from the machine in question: see Acronis Backup 11.7/11.5 Generating System Report or Acronis Backup 12.5 and 12: how to collect system information.
+If this fails for any reason, you can use AcronisInfo Utility.

 - Screenshots of Windows Device Manager that correctly displays the tape device.